bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-04-high-and-low.md

-<![endif]-->
+---
+layout: post
+title: High & Low<br>John Galliano
+published: true
+date: 2024-03-04
+readtime: true
+categories: ['PREVIEW']
+tags:  [Documentary]
+metadata: 'USA 2023, 141 mins<br> Director: Ava DuVernay'
+pdf: '2024-03-04-origin.pdf'
+---

 Oscar-winning director Kevin Macdonald (_Marley_, _Whitney_) turns his camera towards the life and career of the gifted fashion designer and head of Dior, who caused outrage following a drunken, anti-Semitic tirade in 2011.
 Featuring the man himself, alongside figures from the fashion world, the film deftly investigates John Galliano’s childhood, celebrated work, mental health and addiction struggles, and his long road to redemption.

-bfi.org.uk
+**bfi.org.uk**

 John Galliano is the fashion designer who should have earned a documentary for raising haute couture to a new level of daring, dazzle, refinement and esteem, but instead disgraced himself with antisemitic and other racist abuse of strangers in a Paris bar.
 Kevin Macdonald’s film seeks to weigh not just his lopsided life story but our value system: how do you judge someone’s accomplishments against their sins?
 Should we separate the art from the artist?
 How do we apportion power and opportunity – and responsibility and compassion?
 How do you atone, and who judges that?